chrispyl/a_star/README.md

 ## **GUI**

 #### **Map**
 Every time the gui opens a random map is created.
 There are two colors in it, light and dark grey, which represent if the terrain is accesible or not respectively.
-When a tile is pressed its' color alternates between these two colors.
+When a tile is pressed its color alternates between these two colors.

 #### **Path**
 The orange color shows the path selected from start to finish.
 The yellow segments are tiles which the algorithm examined but didn't include in the path.